 In a disease where one can feel like life is completely out of their control and pain is inevitable.
 It is great to know you hold a little bit of control through your diet and lifestyle.

-And it is not like not moving feels much better.
-Laying down hurts — even my pillow doesn't feel like the right height or firmness — and by morning I have such severe neck and upper back pain that I am awake at dawn.
+It is not like not moving feels much better.
+Laying down hurts — even my pillow does not feel like the right height or firmness, and by morning I have such severe neck and upper back pain that I am awake at dawn.

 So, I took a hard look at my fibromyalgia journal and saw that I probably have contributed to this painful period of time.
-I wasn't eating well, I worked long hours, and I kept pushing myself even when my body warned me that it was about to turn on me.
+I was not eating well, I worked long hours and I kept pushing myself even when my body warned me that it was about to turn on me.
 My journal tells the whole story.

 Starting a Fibromyalgia Journal

 I am not sure what my excuse is for eating poorly some days, or even in small ways that trigger more fibromyalgia pain.
 But by keeping a journal it helps me see where triggers hide.

 I can recognize patterns (eating bacon with nitrates or drinking a diet soda equates to pain for three days), and I can identify the foods that should be avoided.
 I also can see where certain activities cause a reaction in my body.
 A journal gives you the power to prevent more pain.

 Dietary triggers are sometimes unique to the fibromyalgia patient.
 You need to know what causes you more pain and fatigue with your fibromyalgia.
 To do this you should:

 - Buy a journal and keep it where you will see and use it daily.
 Knowledge is power, and since everybody is different, you need to know what you personally should avoid eating.
 We also tend to forget all the bad stuff we are eating until we see it in writing.
 Once you know you have to write it down (it makes you accountable), you may find that you think twice about your choices.